 Discover the Senior Professional in Human Resources certification, what it entails, eligibility requirements, and how getting certified can advance your career.

-SPHR® stands for Senior Professional in Human Resources and refers to a professional certification administered by the Human Resources Certification Institute.
+SPHR® stands for Senior Professional in Human Resources and refers to a professional certification administered by the Human Resources Certification Institute (HRCI).
 As one of HRCI’s eight certifications, the SPHR validates the knowledge and skills of HR professionals.
 More specifically, the exam demonstrates mastery of the strategic and policy-making aspects of HR and is geared toward HR professionals who are planning rather than implementing policy.

 Getting the SPHR certification can benefit you in several ways, including: